emiyl/dsi.cfw.guide-archive/index.md

   cta_url: /guide/preparing-your-sd-card/
 ---

 Do not use any bootcode exploit unless specified otherwise in this guide.
-Using bootcode its as of now have a serious chance of rendering your system permanently unusable!
+Using bootcode exploits as of now have a serious chance of rendering your system **permanently unusable**!
 {: .notice--danger}

 ## What is homebrew?